its-kind-of/personal-chatbot/readme.md

 This file implements a Streamlit web application for interacting with the chatbot.
 It loads the trained model from the `data.pth` file and allows users to input queries.
 The chatbot responds with appropriate messages based on the trained model's predictions.

-Please refer to each file for more details on their implementations.
+Please refer to each file for more details on their implementations. you can check the app on this website _https://nikhil-chatbot.onrender.com/_